nationalarchives/a-b-testing/README.md

 * 50% of visitors teal buttons
 * 50% of visitors black buttons with a teal border

 These changes were made in the Google Optimize dashboard by creating a variant and assigning the related CSS styles.
-It requires an amendment to the Google Analytics code snippet as follows:
+It appears that each 'experiment' requires an amendment to the Google Analytics code snippet on the corresponding page.
+For example, the A/B test above needed an additional `require()`, a new `<style>` block and a new `(function(a,s,y,n,c,h,i.d.e) { ... })` call:

 ```html
 <style>.async-hide { opacity: 0 !important} </style>